Quick start

 How to read the answer

-- Total interest is the extra amount paid above the principal.
+- Total interest is the extra amount above the financed balance.
+Compare that number before picking the lowest monthly payment.

 Common mistakes to avoid